-Through a careful investigation of human talent and character a ruler will be able to give everyone an appropriate position in the state administration and, in a wider sense, also in society.
-This is, according to Liu Shao, possible because talent and character can be perceived by certain factors (the jiuzheng 九證 "nine proves") that appear at the surface, namely spirit, wit, the physical condition, breath, colour of the face, comportment, general appearance, and speech.
-Yet the author also discusses reasons for an eventual failure of such an analyis and the reasons why talent and character are not necessarily apparent from the physical appearance.
-These are the seven resemblances (qisi 七似) and the seven errors (qimiu 七謬).
-The methods for analyis are the eight observations (baguan 八觀) and five inspections (wushi 五視).
+Through careful investigation of human talent and character a ruler would be able to give everyone an appropriate position in the state administration and, in a wider sense, also in society.
+This was, according to Liu Shao, possible because talent and character could be perceived by certain factors (the jiuzheng 九證 "nine proves") that appeared at the surface, namely spirit, wit, the physical condition, breath, colour of the face, comportment, general appearance, and speech.
+Yet the author also discusses reasons for an eventual failure of such an analysis and the reasons why talent and character were not necessarily apparent from the physical appearance.
+These were the seven resemblances (qisi 七似) and the seven errors (qimiu 七謬).
+The methods for analysis were the eight observations (baguan 八觀) and five inspections (wushi 五視).

 The method of rating persons and attributing a certain categorical rank to them followed the method during that time to give all important families a certain rank that qualified them for according positions in the state administration.
 The Confucian concept of the holy man (shengren 聖人), the perfect noble, is explained by the terms youming 有名 "able to become famous" and wuming 無名 "not able to make oneself a name", terms going back to Daoist thought of the activation of the "not" that corresponds to the natural way, the Dao, but also to the idea of a destiny posed upon the life of everyone.

 There is a commentary written by Liu Bing 劉昞 (also written 劉昺) during the Northern Wei period 北魏 (386-534).
 The Renwuzhi was printed during the Song period 宋 (960-1279) by Ruan Yi 阮逸.
-For a long time it was categorized as a text of the schools of dialecticians (mingjia 名家), and Ruan Yi was the first to see it as a historiographical book.
-The compilers of the series Siku quanshu 四庫全書 categorized it as a "miscellaneous treatise".
-The most common edition is a Ming period 明 (1368-1644) print included in the reprint series Sibu congkan 四部叢刊.
+For a long time it was categorized as a text of the schools of dialecticians (mingjia 名家), but Ruan Yi was the first who identified it not as a purely philosophical text, but one related to the art of statecraft.
+The compilers of the series Siku quanshu 四庫全書 categorized the book as a "miscellaneous treatise".
+The most common edition is a Ming-period 明 (1368-1644) print included in the series Sibu congkan 四部叢刊.